cannable/tclmpc/README.md

 #### mpd playlist info {name}

-Returns a key-value list of playlist info, a la "listplaylistinfo".
+Returns a trackInfo dict for the passed playlist, a la "listplaylistinfo".

+#### mpd playlist allInfo {}

+Returns a playlistInfo dict containing trackInfo dicts in the Tracks key.

 ## Work In Progress/To-Do List